 Interestingly, you might have come across another different research done earlier on that found that the more aged -- 45-54 year-olds -- were willing to spend and expended more money on crypto investments.
 So while the 25-34 year-olds have larger interest (including for future investments), the 45-54 year-olds may finally put in more because they have more to spend (including in the now terms) according to the other research.

 The research by Pulsar revealed that the 45-54 year-olds are more likely to " judge the legitimacy of a currency by the strength of its payment use cases/applications."
 Nevertheless, crypto is still strange for the 35-44 year-olds who led the debate about what it is?

-Again, the what it is? conversation led by more than a half of all the types of conversations, indicating that crypto is still strange to many.
+Again, what it is? the conversation led by more than half of all the types of conversations, indicating that crypto is still strange to many.
 Thus although prices could spike "most investors do not

 understand what they are investing in and cannot prove its value, which signals a market propped up by pure speculation."